robustdj/autosuggest-rb/README.markdown

     f.autosuggest_field :tags, autosuggest_tag_name_recipes_path, :autosuggest_options => {"neverSubmit" => "true"}

-Here are the other options you can pass in (pasted from http://code.drewwilson.com/entry/autosuggest-jquery-plugin):
+Here are the other options you can pass in - pasted from http://code.drewwilson.com/entry/autosuggest-jquery-plugin

 **asHtmlID:** string (false by default) - Enables you to specify your own custom ID that will be appended to the top level AutoSuggest UL element's ID name.
 Otherwise it will default to using a random ID.
 Example: id="CUSTOM_ID".
 This is also applies to the hidden input filed that holds all of the selected values.
 Example: id="as-values-CUSTOM_ID"